Last Updated on November 16, 2022

 It has been said that he was so powerful that the war might have lasted for a few minutes if he stepped on the battleground.
 When people ask who is that one warrior who could have stopped the war, I believe Barbarika is the answer.

 But not many people know about this unsung mighty warrior.
-So, in this article, you will learn about who is Barbarika, and how he was the strongest warrior among all.
+So, in this article, you will learn about who is Barbarika, and how he was the strongest warrior of all.

 Barbarika was the son of Ghatotkach (son of Bhima) and Maurvi, daughter of Daitya Moor, a Baniyo king.
 He was a fearless warrior and learned to fight from his mother, who was a talented warrior herself.